Main header image

 Eligibility Criteria

-• Minimum GPA 2.5 or the equivalent at the educational institution
+• Minimum cumulative GPA 2.5 or the equivalent at the educational institution

 • Full time student status